SahrulRamadhanHardiansyah/SahrulRamadhanHardiansyah/README.md

 - 🤔 I’m looking for help with **improving my android development skills in Android Studio and building better Web APIs with ASP.NET**.
 - 💬 Ask me about **C#, ASP.NET, Godot, Web Development and Android Development with Kotlin**.
 - 😄 Pronouns: **He/Him**
-- ⚡ Fun fact: **I love reading a mystery novels and movies with plot twists!** 🎥
+- ⚡ Fun fact: **I love reading a novels and movies with plot twists!** 🎥

 ## 🌐 Socials: